jrpereirajr/iris-fhirfy/README.md

 ### Setting a LLM API key

-If you are using a LLM service, you need to set an API key.
+In order to us a LLM service, you need to set an API key.

-Important: currently only Google Gemini LLM service is supported.
-OpenAI LLM service will be added in the future.
+Currently, this project supports Google Gemini and OpenAI LLM service is supported.

+You can setup your LLM API key in the following way:

+- On the web application, filling the "LLM API Key" textbox.
+- On the REST API, settnig the `X-FHIRFY-LLM-API-KEY` header with your API key.
+- On the docker container or IPM package, setting the `OPENAI_API_KEY` and `GEMINI_API_KEY` environment variables.

 ```bash
 # OpenAI API key